DogeMajor/Blackjack/README.md

 # Blackjack

-Autodidactic project for getting acquainted with angular and ts.
+Short project for getting acquainted with angular and ts.
 The app supports all the normal blackjack actions: hit, stand, bet, double and split.
 After installing needed depedencies you can run `ng serve` and open `http://localhost:4200/` to run the dev server.
 The sound effects are stored in the assets/sounds flder and you can replace them with your own ones.
 See the model buttonSounds.model.ts in src/game-folder.
 If you want to rename or add more sounds also change the source code calling the play-method in gameComponent.ts, which is the main component of the app.